 Every year since the Volunteer program was resurrected in 2019, Volunteers gathered on deck, the evening of July 4, along with family members, bringing their own appetizers and beverages, to celebrate our Volunteer Contributions and enjoy the City of Charleston's Fireworks display over the Aircraft Carrier Yorktown.

 As the day approached this year, the atmosphere was understandably tentative.
 After all, for the past six months, Volunteers had maintained the Schooner in a "Standby" status, waiting for a signal that she would finally be dispatched to a shipyard for her 10-Year haulout.
 This year, Bryan remembered he had a source of funding with which to sweeten the pot.
-In a second email, Bryan added that Home Team Barbeque would be supplying a BBQ buffett, and beverages were included.
+In a second email, Bryan added that Home Team Barbeque would be supplying a BBQ buffet, and beverages were included.
 The responses measurably perked up, such that, by Wednesday, the deadline to RSVP, 12 Volunteers with another 31 of their guests, had signed up.

 With traditional Maritime music floating over the ship, Walter Barton and wife Amanda brought out two serving tables.
 Bryan picked up all the food and drink from Home Team, and Harris Teeter, where Amanda then took charge in setting up the serving line.
 Walter filled the huge Yeti with ice and a large assortment of beverages.
 By 1900 hrs, the deck was full of people, seated in the chairs they brought, or along the lockers and cabin tops, filling glasses and gazing at the layout.
 Amanda opened the buffet line, and a line immediately formed.
+Time to shift from traditional maritime tunes to American Patriotic.

 As plates emptied, refilled, and re-emptied, Bryan passed the word along that he would like to address the crowd, and offer a few toasts, before the fireworks started.
 Meanwhile a large crowd of the public had gradually gathered on the dock for advantageous views, looking out over our deck and the expected show across the harbor.